erikvanzijst/scala_tlsproxy/README.md

 ## Caveat emptor

-This is only implements the `CONNECT` method and can therefor only proxy HTTPS requests.
+This only implements the `CONNECT` method and can therefore only proxy HTTPS requests.
 It does not support unencrypted proxy requests using `GET`.

 Proxy requests for HTTP (non-TLS) `GET` requests result in an error and the